 - dose alarm: 100 μSv.

 If an alarm set point is reached, the relevant display flashes along with a red light, and quite a piercing noise is generated.
-You can clear the dose rate alarm by retreating to a lower radiation field, but you cannot clear the dose alarm until you get to a EPD reader.
-EPDs can also give a bleep for every 1 or 10 μSv they register.
-This gives you an audible indication of the radiation fields.
+You can clear the dose rate alarm by retreating to a lower radiation field, but you cannot clear the dose alarm until you get to an EPD reader.
+EPDs can also give a bleep for every 1 or 10 μSv they register, giving you an audible indication of the radiation fields.
 Some EPDs have wireless communication capabilities.
-EPDs are capable of measuring a wide radiation dose range from routine (μSv) levels to emergency levels (hundreds mSv or units of Sieverts) with high precision, and may display the exposure rate as well as accumulated exposure values.
+EPDs can measure a wide radiation dose range from routine (μSv) levels to emergency levels (hundreds mSv or units of Sieverts) with high precision.
+They may display the exposure rate and accumulated exposure values.
 Of the dosimeter technologies, electronic personal dosimeters are generally the most expensive, largest in size, and the most versatile.

 DMC 3000 – Mirion Technologies Inc.